Connect with others who understand.

 Having lymph nodes that are free of cancer means that there is no reason to take out any more lymph nodes.
 Your doctor may then recommend additional treatments like radiation therapy, chemotherapy, targeted therapy, or hormone therapy to make sure any cancer cells are stopped from growing.

 You may also need to have more lymph nodes taken out in a second surgery if your sentinel nodes contain cancer.
-However, further lymph node removal isn’t always helpful, especially for those with early-stage cancer who have undergone a lumpectomy, so doctors don’t recommend additional this surgery as often as they used to.
+However, further lymph node removal isn’t always helpful, especially for those with early-stage cancer who have undergone a lumpectomy, so doctors don’t recommend additional surgery as often as they used to.

 One of the most common long-term effects of lymph node removal surgery is lymphedema.
 This condition occurs when too much fluid collects in the breast, arm, chest, or abdomen and the area swells up.
-You are more likely to experience lymphedema if you have an ALND, you undergo a mastectomy, or your lymph nodes are treated with radiation.
+You are more likely to experience lymphedema if you have an ALND, if you undergo a mastectomy, or if your lymph nodes are treated with radiation.
 Smoking cigarettes and having diabetes are also lymphedema risk factors.

 You can lower your risk of lymphedema by avoiding tight-fitting clothing or jewelry, including rings and watches, on the arm that was operated on.
 If you get any cuts or wounds on that arm, wash the area and use an antibiotic ointment to avoid infections.
 Additionally, avoid getting blood draws, shots, or blood pressure readings on that arm.